Lewis & Clark College of Arts & Sciences

 Course registration for special students is on a space-available basis.
 No Lewis & Clark financial aid is available.

-For further information contact the Office of Admissions at admissions@lclark.edu.
+For further information, contact the Office of Admissions at admissions@lclark.edu.

-Admitted students may choose to defer their enrollment at Lewis & Clark for up to one year.
-A nonrefundable deposit is required to hold the student’s place for a future semester.
-During the deferral period, a student may not attend another institution on a full-time basis.
+During the gap year period, a student may not attend another institution on a full-time basis.
 Full-time status is considered to be enrollment in 12 or more credits per term.
-No more than 11 credits per term and no more than 22 semester credits overall will be accepted as transfer credit.
-Those interested in deferred enrollment may contact the Office of Admissions for more information.
+Students interested in taking a gap year should contact the Office of Admissions for more information.

 Campus Housing Requirement